KafuuChikai/Drone_Python_MPC/README.md

 https://github.com/user-attachments/assets/ac3a069f-15b0-40a2-944d-c9868e00fa6f

-Test NMPC with low-level PID controller in Gazebo.
+Integrating NMPC with a low-level PID controller in a comprehensive simulation environment using Gazebo, PX4, and ROS.

 ## 1. Installation